alfateam/a/README.md

 Release Notes
 ---------------
+__0.3.5__
+Tests files are run in hierarchical order from top to bottom.
 __0.3.4__
 Cache was cleared at wrong time.
 This could lead to overflow when running large amount of tests.
 Make sure you update globally (npm update a -g) to get this fix, not only the local dependency.